Skip to main content

 4. Increase Receptor Responsiveness ∞ A less stressed cellular environment may allow for the upregulation or resensitization of hormone receptors, meaning that the body can utilize administered hormones more efficiently, potentially leading to better symptomatic relief at lower doses.

-The evidence suggests that stress management is not merely a supportive measure; it is a fundamental strategy that prepares the body’s complex to optimally receive and integrate hormonal and peptide therapies.
+The evidence suggests that stress management is not merely a supportive measure; it is a fundamental strategy that prepares the body’s complex biological systems to optimally receive and integrate hormonal and peptide therapies.
 It is about creating an internal landscape where the seeds of biochemical recalibration can truly take root and flourish.

 Impact of Chronic Stress on Endocrine Axes